Shopify/polaris/polaris.shopify.com/content/components/layout-and-structure/inline.md

 ---
 title: Inline
 description: Use to display children horizontally in a row.
-Based on css flexbox.
+Based on CSS Flexbox.
 category: Layout and structure
 keywords:
   - layout